 We conducted four groups of experiments.
-In the first round (Section 7.2) we compared AMIE with AMIE+.
-We show the performance gain carried by each of the new techniques presented in Section 6.
-In the second group of experiments (Section 7.3), we compared AMIE+ to competitor systems.
+In the first round (Sect.
+7.2) we compared AMIE with AMIE+.
+We show the performance gain carried by each of the new techniques presented in Sect.
+6. In the second group of experiments (Sect.
+7.3), we compared AMIE+ to competitor systems.
 The comparison was based on runtime and prediction quality of the rules.
-In the third round of experiments (Section 7.4), we investigated the Partial Completeness Assumption (PCA).
+In the third round of experiments (Sect.
+7.4), we investigated the partial completeness assumption (PCA).
 We evaluated how often the PCA actually holds in a real-world KB (YAGO).
-Finally, in Section 7.5, we conducted a proof of concept to show how the rules mined by AMIE can be used to make predictions.
-We compared the performance of the PCA confidence with the performance of the standard confidence for this purpose.
+Finally, in Sect.
+7.5, we conducted a proof of concept to show how the rules mined by AMIE can be used to make predictions.
+We compared the performance of the PCA confidence for this purpose.
 We also showed how post-processing of the results can increase the precision of our predictions.